MacKeeper Review: Quick Expert Summary

 Overall, I was impressed with MacKeeper’s antivirus scanner.
 I’d like to be able to see how many files have been scanned each time, and it’s a shame the scanner doesn’t use file caching like Intego to speed up subsequent scans.
 That said, MacKeeper has a very high malware-detection score, which is my main priority.

-The Adware Cleaner detects and removes adware from your Mac, and protects against new adware with real-time monitoring.
-It’s unusual for this to be a separate scanner; most good antivirus products include adware cleaners, but they’re usually built into the main anti-malware engine — this is the case with top competitors like Avira and TotalAV, which have some of the best adware removal tools on the market.
-However, not all internet security products offer adware detection, so I quite like the fact that MacKeeper has put so much focus on this tool.
+The Adware Cleaner detects and removes adware from your Mac and protects against new adware with real-time monitoring.
+I’m not sure why MacKeeper keeps it as a separate scanner given that its main antivirus scanner also scans for adware.
+However, not all internet security products offer adware detection, so it may not be a bad thing after all that MacKeeper has put so much focus on this tool.

-The Adware Cleaner scan took less than 5 minutes to complete, and it detected several adware threats on my Mac, some of which had been there for years — the previous owner was an avid gamer and several pieces of adware were related to gaming sites.
+The Adware Cleaner was fast and effective.
+The scan took less than 5 minutes to complete, and it detected several adware threats on my Mac, some of which had been there for years — the previous owner was an avid gamer and several pieces of adware were related to gaming sites.
 Once the scan was complete, I was able to delete the adware files from my system quickly.

-As with the antivirus scanner, the real-time adware monitoring function wasn’t automatically enabled, and I was prompted to activate it the first time I ran the Adware Cleaner.
+Just note that the real-time adware monitoring function isn’t automatically enabled.
+Like with the real-time protection, I was prompted to activate it the first time I ran the Adware Cleaner.
 Again, I think it would make sense that real-time adware monitoring is enabled by default, but at least it’s super easy to set up.
-The link opens a pop-up that allows you to activate real-time protection with just one click.
+The link opens a pop-up that allows you to activate real-time protection with just 1 click.

 ID Theft Guard is a great feature to help protect you against identity theft.
 Once activated, it monitors and detects data breaches linked to your email addresses 24/7, alerting you as soon as any new breach is detected.